 The service is designed to enable monitoring of applications running in public clouds.
-It currently is designed to run on Amazon Web Services (), but can also be used to keep track of apps staged on a variety of cloud platforms, such as Azure, Google App Engine, Heroku, or Rackspace.
+It currently is designed to run on Amazon Web Services (), but can also be used to keep track of apps staged on a variety of platforms, such as Azure, Google App Engine, Heroku, or Rackspace.

 Splunk Storm allows users to diagnose and troubleshoot problems quickly, monitor their performance, and analyze business-related metrics.

 Chairman and CEO Godfrey Sullivan said in a statement that Storm "provides developers with an easy-to-use, subscription version of our ."
 He added that the general release follows a public beta program, during which there was "extremely positive" feedback, with "hundreds of active projects."